Summer Undergraduate Research Fellowships (SURF)

 To assist students in their proposal preparation, a copy of the SURF review form is available for review.
 This document will be used by the Committee to review each proposal submitted, and applicants will receive a scored form from the Committee at the end of the review process.

-Deadline: March 1, 2013.
+Deadline: December 22, 2014.
+PLEASE NOTE NEW SUBMISSION DEADLINE FOR 2015 Fellowship applications.
 All proposals must be submitted electronically to Susan Ericson-West, in the Office of Sponsored Projects & Research by 5:00 pm on the deadline date.
-All applicants will be notified of their final application status by the end of March.
+All applicants will be notified of their final application status in early February.

 Depending on the nature of the proposed project, Summer Undergraduate Research Fellowship applicants may also wish to request funding from the KSC Undergraduate Research and Creative Grants program, which can provide funding for research materials and supplies related to the project.
 If you are requesting this type of funding, please follow the instructions in the fellowship application carefully, providing an itemized budget for this portion of the request only.